What resources will DRS provide?

 school.
 Can I still get accommodations in college?

-I haven't been successful in learning or completing a foreign language.
-I have an
+I haven't been successful in learning or completing another language.
+I have a learning

 I need extra time on the (GRE, TEAS, PRAXIS, LSAT, MCAT, etc).
 Is that possible?

 Applications for standardized tests are typically done online; however, students who need testing accommodations may need to submit a paper application.
 Be advised that some processes for approving accommodations can take as long as TWO MONTHS.
 It is important that the student makes sure his or her information is up-to-date before submitting the application.
 For the applications needing verification from DRS, the student will need to set an appointment with their Coordinator to discuss any needed accommodations and additional information DRS may need to complete the application.
 If a letter is required, DRS will write it and give it to the student to be included with the application.

 I don't really need accommodations.
 I really just need someone to help me stay on

 track and accountable.
 Is that okay?

 Many students say they get the best help from DRS through Weekly Academic Coaching Meetings.
 Students are invited to schedule an appointment any time to discuss important issues, or they can set Weekly Academic Coaching Meetings with their Coordinator or a Graduate Assistant.

 I don't want anybody to know I'm registered with DRS.
 Is that okay?